-3) Reach out to local churches and schools to see if they have any upcoming shows or fairs planned.
+- Reach out to local churches, schools, service organizations, and women’s groups to see if they have any upcoming shows or fairs planned.

-5) Talk to other crafters.
-This may sound silly, but visit your local craft store and ask around.
+- Talk to other crafters.
+Visit your local craft store and ask around.
 Having worked at Michaels Arts and Crafts as an instructor, I can tell you that most of the people that work in craft stores also craft.
 Many have their own crafting businesses on the side, and may also attend shows or fairs.
-Additionally, our local Michaels has a bulletin board in the front of the store with upcoming craft show information.
+Additionally, our local Michaels, Joanns, and Hobby Lobby are have bulletin boards in the front of their stores with upcoming craft show information.